 The Foundation Exam

-To get your amateur radio licence and callsign, you’d normally need to complete a number of short practical exercises and take a multiple-choice exam at a club.
+To get your amateur radio licence and callsign, you’ll need to take a multiple-choice exam, either online (see online exams) or at a local amateur radio club.

 The Exam

-This is a 26 question multiple-choice test, and you’ll need to study for it.
-You can do this with the help of a local amateur radio course, using a free online course such as our Ham Train course, or self-study from the Foundation Licence Manual.
+This is a 26-question multiple-choice test, and you’ll need to study for it.
+You can do this with the help of a free online course such as our Ham Train course, at a training class run by a local ham radio club, or you can self-study from the Foundation Licence Manual.

 ID Check: Before you can sit the exam, you’ll need to prove your identity to the invigilator.
 The best option is to bring a current passport, a photo id driving licence, or another legal document showing your photo, name and signature.
 If you can’t provide those, you’ll need to bring two current legal documents showing your name and signature – this can include a credit card.
 If in doubt, check with the exam centre before turning up to the exam.